yshavit/effesvm_j/notes/bytecode.md

 _typename_ is a functionscope, as defined above, which must have a type name

+### sfld typename fieldname @effesItem @effesItemField

+Pops an EffesRef of type _typename_ and a value, and sets the specified constructor argument (by name) to the value.
+Errors if the topmost item is not an EffesRef of the right type, or if that type does not have a field by that name.

 ### call_native:toString @obj -> string

 Pops the topmost item, which must be a built-in type (ie, not an EffesRef).
 Pushes its toString representation as a String.